Cookie Dough Ice Cream (Keto, Dairy-Free, GF)

 Is this real life?!
 How is it possible that one of my FAVORITE ice cream flavors of all time is now LOW-CARB, plant-based and still FRIGGIN delicious?!

 Move over, Braums.
-I’m not gonna miss you one bit.
-I don’t have to worry about “cheat day.”
+I'm not gonna miss you one bit.
 I have Pretty Pies healthy ice cream!! 😀

 Oh em gee, you guys!
 Even if you *don’t* make this into ice cream, you NEED to make some of this raw cookie dough JUST TO SNACK ON by itself.